 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary KO moves: forward smash and up smash.
+- Main KO moves: forward smash and up smash.
 Bowser Jr.’s forward smash can be angled, and is great at edgeguarding opponents when aimed downwards.
-His up smash is one of the most effective aerial punishes available.
-Both of these moves pair excellently with Lifesteal due to the fact that they both strike multiple times.
+His up smash is particularly powerful, and is best used as an aerial punish.

 - Moves to avoid: neutral special and down special.
 Clown Cannon is a slow, laggy projectile that isn’t powerful enough to justify the vulnerability it brings.
 Bowser Jr.’s AI rarely uses its Mechakoopa: and if it does, it will make no attempt to pick up the wandering Mechakoopa and throw it as a projectile.

 - If you did not feed your amiibo equipment, it’s a good idea to teach it to grab, pummel, and throw its opponents.
 When grabbing your amiibo, throw it towards the nearest edge.
 This means you will only need to use forward and back throws.
 In the equipment metagame, Improved escapability renders most grabs and throws useless.
 Without the presence of this bonus, your amiibo is free to use its grab as often as it pleases.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.
 For more information on training your amiibo past Level 50, follow this link.